FNF-CNE-Devs/funkVis/README.md

 # funkin.vis

-`funkin.vis` is a haxelib for processing audio data into frequency data using FFT's, created for Friday Night Funkin' by The Funkin' Crew Inc. (This Codename Engine's Fork is mainly for adding old Haxe support and some other optimizations)
+`funkin.vis` is a haxelib for processing audio data into frequency data using FFT's, created for Friday Night Funkin' by The Funkin' Crew Inc. (This Codename Engine's Fork is mainly for adding old Haxe support, making desktop version works and more).

-On web it uses web browsers' `AnalyzerNode`, and on native it uses a Radix-2 FFT algorithm.
+On web it uses web browsers' `AnalyzerNode`, and on native it uses a Radix-2 FFT algorithm (original repo [here](https://github.com/baioc/hxdsp)).

 ## Installation

-`haxelib git funkin.vis https://github.com/FunkinCrew/funkVis`
+`haxelib git funkin.vis https://github.com/FNF-CNE-Devs/funkVis`

 ## Usage